alex-straw/dex-assignment/README.md

 ## Throttle Notice

 This demo project uses the default provider which is throttled.
 It is recommended that this be updated later with dedicated API keys for Infura or Alchemy.
-Expect to get this notice in the terminal - which will not impact the return statement of the API, but may prevent automatic termination of the program.
+Expect to get this error message in the terminal - which will not impact the return statement of the API, but may prevent automatic termination of the program.

 ```
 ========= NOTICE =========